-Selling delicious, fresh fruit from Black Bear Orchards has proven to be a very successful way of generating funds for many organizations, charities, and individuals.
+Selling delicious, fresh fruit from Black Bear Orchards is a unique and easy way to generate funds for many organizations, charities, and individuals.
 Our dedication to quality results in a very high level of satisfaction among our consumers.

 Fundraiser groups and individuals who wish to get involved in selling our peaches will typically contact potential customers and take pre-orders for the season.
 Then, they contact us with their desired quantity and delivery date.
-We can confirm orders once the danger of freezing temperatures has passed and the condition of our crop is known, around May 1st each year.
-Once we have verified the availability and logistics of the order, we contact our customers to confirm.
-We stay in contact until after the fruit has been delivered and payment has been made.
+We can confirm orders once the danger of freezing temperatures has passed and the condition of our crop is known, around May 15th each year.
+Once we verify the availability and logistics of the order, we contact our customers to confirm.
+We stay in contact with our customers every step of the way.

 - We have a fairly substantial customer base that sells our peaches for individual profit.
 These individuals also find success based on the quality and flavor of the fruit we grow.
 Most individuals market the peaches and cherries through neighborhood orders, newspaper advertising, and business associations.

 - Food markets have found our fruit to be especially appealing because the quality and flavor is so much better than what is typically available.